 The latest version of IFE firmware and IFE webpages are updated in a single operation through EcoStruxure Power Commission software.

-For more information on IFE firmware versions, refer to Enerlin'X IFE Interface Firmware Release Note.
+For more information on IFE firmware versions, refer to Enerlin'X IFE Interface Firmware Release Note in Related Documents, page 7.

 LOSS OF DATA